qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 02 - Run in Copilot.md

 ![Copilot produced a bulleted list of products with references](./images/03-06b-Find-Northwind-Beverages-with-more-than-100.png)

-Now try a follow-up prompt (without starting a new chat):

-"What are the payment terms for these suppliers?"

-This prompt won't use your plug-in but if it looks in your OneDrive files it should be able to find the payment terms with each supplier's contract.
+By using this prompt, Copilot might look also in your OneDrive files to find the payment terms with each supplier's contract.
+In this case, you will notice that some of the references won't have the Northwind Inventory icon, but the Word one.

 ![Copilot extracted payment terms from contracts in SharePoint](./images/03-06c-PaymentTerms.png)